kubeshop/testkube/docs/installing.md

 4. MongoDB
 5. Minio - default (can be disabled with `--no-minio` flag if you want to use S3 buckets)
 6. Dashboard - default (can be disabled with `--no-dasboard` flag)
+7. Jetstack certificate manager for `testkube` namespace (can be disabled with `--no-jetstack` flag)

 You can confirm it by running: